 Learning Fashion from the Inside out

-Internships are often the first real glimpse students get into the professional fashion industry.
-While studying fashion provides significant information and creative skills, working in a design environment demonstrates how those skills may be applied in real-world situations.
-My design internship allowed me to experience the creative process from a completely different perspective.
+Internships are often the first real glimpse students obtain into the professional fashion industry.
+While studying fashion provides significant information and creative skills, working in a design environment demonstrates how those skills can be applied in real-world situations.
+My design internship allowed me to experience the creative process from an entirely different perspective.

 One of the most eye-opening aspects of my internship was seeing how much teamwork goes into the design process.
 While designers may have their views, transforming an idea into a finished product involves collaboration among designers, merchandisers, manufacturers, and other professionals.
 Seeing how different roles interact allowed me to better understand what is involved in the industry.